 Where to Buy a Hog Plum Tree

 Stones from the Nepali variant of the hog plum can be found online on sites like Amazon.
-However, for whatever reason, there are not very many hog plum trees in the united states, which is such a shame because of their rich cultural history and many uses.
+However, for whatever reason, there are not very many of these plum trees grown in the United States, which is such a shame because of their rich cultural history and many uses.

-If you want to tackle the challenge of growing the elusive, mysterious, and culturally rich hog plum, follow a few steps for success.
+If you want to tackle the challenge of growing this elusive, mysterious, and culturally plum, follow a few steps for success.

 How to Grow Hog Plums

 Despite their tropical origin, hog plums can actually be grown all throughout the United States in USDA zones 3-9.